prof-legnard/cinf108-fall24/lab6/README.md

 The sky is the limit here, but make sure you are documentating what you are analysing as well as your findings.
 If you are having trouble figuring out how to identify trends, send me an email or Slack message with a link to your dataset and we can find things for you to graph.

+For this step, I am looking for three graphs, the heat map, and two graphs showing two different analytical trends.

 ### Step 5.
 Presenting and organizing your findings (3 points)
 All cells utilizing Python should have a markdown cell with a heading and optionally, a description of the code below it.
 Go back and clean up all of your code cells, remove commented out code you don't need, and add markdown cells above them with headers: